What is the International Fellowship Program (IFP)?

 Why was the IFP created?

-In August 2015, a residential complex (housing Saudi Aramco workers) in city of Khobar caught on fire.
-The fire left 11 people dead and at least 200 injured.
-On the same day, the new manager of the Saudi Aramco Fire Protection Department assumed his duties.
-He realized that his department needed more real-life experiences to hone their decision-making under pressure.
+The Saudi Aramco Fire Protection Department Manager is committed to continuous improvement and wants his firefighters to get more real-life experiences to hone their decision-making skills under pressure.
 Given Saudi Aramco’s strong prevention/safety culture, their firefighters have few opportunities to run real fire emergency calls.
-Saudi Aramco realized it needed to look abroad for help.
-Since Saudi Aramco was formerly an American company, its entire operational culture (as well as apparatus) is based on the U.S. fire service.
-Therefore, it made sense that they would turn to the International Association of Fire Chiefs to help embed their firefighters in U.S. fire departments to gain crucial, hands-on experience.
+Since Saudi Aramco used to be an American company, its entire operational culture (as well as apparatus) is based on the U.S. fire service.
+It made sense that they would turn to the IAFC to help embed their firefighters in U.S. fire departments to gain crucial, hands-on experience.

 What are the Saudi Aramco firefighters here to do?

 The Saudi Aramco firefighters are here to increase their operational experience by running calls.
-They will be riding fourth on apparatus for five months but will not be counted towards our minimum staffing.
+They ride fourth/fifth on apparatus for five months but are not counted towards minimum staffing.